Transport in Cardiff: Cycling

-Cycling in Cardiff is facilitated by its easy gradients and large parks.
-In 2005, 4.3% of people commuted to work by cycling, compared to 2% in London and 5% in Berlin.
-However, cyclists in the city appear to be influenced by deterrents to cycling and as a result will need a greater level of improved facilities to increase cycling numbers, according to research by Cardiff University.
+Cycling in the city is facilitated by its easy gradients and large parks.
+In 2005, 4.3% of people commuted by bicycle to work, compared to 2% in London and 5% in Berlin.
+However, research by Cardiff University shows that cyclists in the city appear to be influenced by its deterrents and, as a result, will need greater improvement of facilities to increase take-up.